Branko Ninić: Mayor of Leposavić

-On 9 July 2009, the Serbian government dissolved the existing municipal assembly of Leposavić and replaced it with a five-person provisional council with representation from different Serbian political parties.
+On 9 July 2009, the Serbian government dissolved the municipal assembly of Leposavić and replaced it with a five-person provisional council with representation from different Serbian political parties.
 Ninić, a member of the Democratic Party (Demokratska stranka, DS) was appointed as mayor.
 This decision was met with some local opposition; a majority of members from the dissolved assembly held an unscheduled meeting to reject their dismissal as illegal.
 Nonetheless, Ninić was able to assume the mayoralty shortly thereafter.

 As mayor, Ninić took part in negotiations on the status of the Kosovo Serb community and its municipal government authorities in the border areas.
 In December 2009, he rejected a suggestion from the Kosovo government that pro-independence candidates elected in the 2008 elections organized by Priština (with negligible popular support, against the Serb boycott) be allowed to take power.
 He argued that both the Serb and Bosniak committees in Leposavić had clearly opted for Serbia in a recent repeat of parliamentary elections and noted that more than seventy per cent of the electorate in the Serb border communities generally had participated in recent elections organized by Belgrade.